Lifetime ISAs explained – are they the best way to save?

 - Whilst an investor can have a Help to Buy ISA and a Lifetime ISA at the same time only the bonus on one of them will be available to buy a property

 - Investment in a Help to Buy ISA is limited to £2,400 each year, investment in a Lifetime ISA is limited to £4,000 each year.
 The other big difference is that you can only make monthly contributions (maximum of £200) to a Help to Buy ISA and not lump sum payments (Other than an initial lump sum payment of £1,200 when you open an account).
 There's no such restriction on Lifetime ISAs

 - Help to Buy ISAs can only be held in cash with no facility to invest in other investments such as stocks and shares or investment funds

 - The maximum property purchase price allowed in a Lifetime ISA is £450,000 whereas a Help to Buy property purchase price is limited to £250,000 (£450,000 in London)

 - A Help to Buy ISA can be opened from the age of 16 with no upper age limit

-- If someone already has a Help to Buy ISA, and over the age of 18, they can transfer their investment into a Lifetime ISA and will be able to invest up to £4,000 every year and purchase a property up to a £450,000 purchase price
+- If you already have a Help to Buy ISA (and you are over the age of 18) you can transfer your investment into a Lifetime ISA, investing up to £4,000 per year (meaning you can purchase a property up to a £450,000 purchase price)

 Lifetime ISA vs Pension